No more TDS Stress! Avoid Penalties

 Index

-Section 206AA – TDS on Payments Made to Non-Residents and Residents Not Having a PAN
+Section 206AA – TDS On Payments Made To Non-Residents And Residents Not Having PAN

 |

-Every payment which is covered under the provisions of tax deduction at source is required to be made after a deduction of tax.
+Every payment covered under the tax deduction at source provision must be made after tax has been deducted.
 Every payer is bound by the TDS provisions to deduct taxes at the rates specified in the relevant sections of the Income Tax Act.

 In all situations, the recipient is required to furnish their PAN to the person making the payment.
 However, there are certain circumstances where the recipient would not have PAN.
 In such circumstances, the payer is required to adopt the provisions of Section 206AA and deduct tax at a higher rate for the recipient.
 We discuss the scope and implications of Section 206AA below.

-Section 206AA was introduced from FY 2010-11.
-Section 206AA requires every taxpayer who receives taxable income to furnish their PAN to the payer of such income.
-This applies to both the resident as well as non-resident recipients.
-The payments in case of residents would include salary, rent, professional receipts, contractual receipts and so on.
-In the case of non-resident, these would include all receipts that are taxable in India.
+Section 206AA was introduced in FY 2010-11.
+It requires every taxpayer who receives taxable income to furnish their PAN to the payer of such income.
+This applies to both resident and non-resident recipients.
+The payments for residents would include salary, rent, professional receipts, contractual receipts, and so on.
+For non-residents, these would include all receipts that are taxable in India.

-A recipient who fails to furnish PAN to the person making a payment would suffer TDS at the higher of the rates mentioned below:
+A recipient who fails to furnish PAN to the person making a payment would receive TDS at the higher of the rates mentioned below:

-Applicability in case of Form 15H and 15G
+Applicability In Case Of Form 15H & 15G

-A recipient is also entitled to submit a declaration under Section 197A to the person making payment.
-Declaration under 197A includes declaration made under Form 15G and Form 15H for a nil deduction of tax.
-Declaration under Form 15G can be submitted by a recipient who is less than 60 years of age.
-Declaration under Form 15H can be submitted by a recipient who is 60 years and above.
+A recipient is also entitled to submit a declaration under Section 197A to the person making the payment.
+A declaration under 197A includes a declaration made under Form 15G and Form 15H for a nil tax deduction.
+A declaration under Form 15G can be submitted by a recipient who is less than 60 years of age, and a declaration under Form 15H can be submitted by a recipient who is 60 years of age and above.

 • At the rate specified in the relevant provision of the Act.